emily1618/Data-Portfolio/Investing/README.md

   return mult_df
 ```

 Creating a portfolio list.
 As the introduction stated, this project is not set out to recommend any stocks.
 I'm not a trader, not even close.
+Ideally, you should pick out some tickers from each sector and create an efficient portofolio.
+You can read more about the **Modern Portfolio Theory** at:https://www.investopedia.com/terms/m/modernportfoliotheory.asp

+- The modern portfolio theory (MPT) is a method that can be used by risk-averse investors to construct diversified portfolios that maximize their returns without unacceptable levels of risk.
+- The modern portfolio theory can be useful to investors trying to construct efficient and diversified portfolios using ETFs.
+- Investors who are more concerned with downside risk might prefer the post-modern portfolio theory (PMPT) to MPT.
+- The modern portfolio theory (MPT) was a breakthrough in personal investing.
+It suggests that a conservative investor can do better by choosing a mix of low-risk and riskier investments than by going entirely with low-risk choices.
+More importantly, it suggests that the more rewarding option does not add additional overall risk.
+This is the key attribute of portfolio diversification.
+- The post-modern portfolio theory (PMPT) does not contradict these basic assumptions.
+However, it changes the formula for evaluating risk in an investment in order to correct what its developers perceived as flaws in the original.
+Followers of both theories use software that relies on either MPT or PMPT to build portfolios that match the level of risk that they seek.

-Ideally, you should pick out some tickers from each sector and create a diverify portofolio.
-In this notebook, I just picked the top 20 based on cumulative return of the last 5 year.
-The top 20 may be different if you run your analysis on a 6 month, 1 year, 26 weeks, ettc etc.
+**In this notebook, I just picked the top 20 based on cumulative return of the last 5 year.** The top 20 may be different if you run your analysis on a 6 month, 1 year, 26 weeks, ettc etc. You can also handpick your top 5, 10, 20, however many you like.

 ```
 print('ALL sectors:')
-top_10 = sec_cumret_df.sort_values(by=['CUM_RET'], ascending=False).head(20)
+top_20 = sec_cumret_df.sort_values(by=['CUM_RET'], ascending=False).head(20)
-top_10
+top_20
 ```
 ![top20](https://user-images.githubusercontent.com/62857660/154615520-fe1f7340-0521-4df0-92ff-a679cf31676e.jpg)

-Getting the portfolio list from the top 20 tickers, create df for the tickers containing the 5 years data,
+Price changes from the top 20 tickers over the 5 years:
 ```
 mult_df = merge_df_by_column_name('Close', S_DATE, E_DATE, *port_list)
 mult_df
 ```
 ![plot0](https://user-images.githubusercontent.com/62857660/154617068-039c7498-7a3c-4168-900c-835d6496c918.jpg)

+Plotting the price changes:
 ```
 import plotly.express as px